Andwells Brewery

 Andwell Brewing Company was started by Adam Komrower in 2008, and was based at Lodge Farm behind Newlyns farmshop in North Warnborough, Hampshire, England.
 The brewery's beer is supplied to pubs within a 30-mile radius of the brewery, and to farmshops, off-licences and beer festivals.

 The brewery brewed its first beer, Resolute Bitter, on 10 October 2008.
 The 10BBL brewhouse plant was previously used at Copper Dragon Brewery.

 In 2011 the brewery relocated to the hamlet of Andwell from where the brewery takes its name.
 The brewery now has a shop, and offers tours.

+On 17th April 2025, an announcement was made on their social media site stating that the brewery will close owing to the current economic climate.
+The Trade will continue to be supplied until Wednesday 30th April 2025.